 The TCL 5 Series/S535 2020 QLED and the TCL 5 Series/S546 2021 QLED are both good TVs.
 The S546 is an upgraded version of the S535, and while it gets better in some areas, it gets worse in others.
 The S546 gets brighter, making it a better choice for daytime viewing, and it has VRR support, which the S535 doesn't have.
 The S546 also supports both Dolby Vision and HDR10+, while the S535 only supports Dolby Vision.
 One area where the S535 is better is with the local dimming because the one on the S546 causes more blooming.
 Another main difference is that the S535 uses Roku TV as its smart OS while the S546 has Google TV, and while they have some differences, both OS are great.

 The TCL 5 Series/S546 2021 QLED is better overall than the Vizio M6 Series Quantum 2022.
-Thanks to its local dimming feature and higher peak brightness it delivers better overall picture quality.
-Although both TVs have trouble properly upscaling 480p content, the TCL is better with 720p content, like from HD cable channels.
+Thanks to its local dimming feature and higher peak brightness, the TCL delivers better overall picture quality.

-The TCL 5 Series looks like a simple yet stylish TV.
+The TCL 5 Series has a simple design, but it looks more premium than most comparably-priced models.
 It has thin borders on three sides, and you can place the stand in two different positions.
 There's a Google speaker underneath the bottom bezel.
-Overall, it looks like a nice TV and should look good in any setup.

 The back of the TCL 5 Series consists of a smooth metal top portion and a textured plastic bottom portion.
 There are clips on the legs and on the back for cable management.